 It’s hard to visualize a nicer location for bats to live than in a cool, completely dry, temp regulated attic.
 Wild animals need to contend with so much danger in nature, that a pleasant house like your own can be even better than a cave.

 Bats love to find little small holes that they can press through.
 As quickly as they’ve discovered a refuge, they’ll welcome the entire colony in!
 Before you know if you can have an entire family of bats congregating in your rafters, eaves, soffits, chimney, and behind shutters.
-They will use your attic as a spot to rest and slip out in the evening to go hunting.
+They take control of your attic as a spot to rest and slip out in the evening to go hunting.

 If you made a list of every mammal that can fly, it would have only one entry: Bats.

-The worst component concerning having bats in your attic (beyond it simply being gross) is that those fellas have no place to poop.
+The worst component concerning having bats in your Lexington attic (beyond simply being gross) is that those fellas have no place to poop.
 That’s right!
-All that harmful bat guano that can transmit histoplasmosis simply drops straight onto your attic floor, or perhaps worse, your insulation.
+All that harmful bat guano that can transmit histoplasmosis to humans simply drops straight onto your attic floor, or perhaps worse, your insulation.

-Bats are protected in most parts of the country, so make sure you use a specialist when taking care of a bat problem.
+Bats are protected in Lexington, as well as in most parts of the country, so make sure you use a specialist when taking care of a bat removal problem.

-Trapping is less than suitable for bats due to the fact that it’s difficult to effectively catch them like you might a rodent, raccoon, or a squirrel.
+In the Bat Removal process, trapping is less than suitable for bats due to the fact that it’s difficult to effectively catch them like you might with mice, raccoons, or squirrels.
 Lethal trapping means you are removing a natural predator for mosquitos, flies, and various other annoying insects around your house.

-Here’s just how we deal with a bat exclusion job:
+Here’s just how Lexington Professionals deal with a bat exclusion job:

 - Invest a LOT of time determining each bat entrance point into your house